CemraJC/gulp-mathjax-node/README.md

 Type: Boolean <br>
 Default: `false`

-If `true`, add a MathJaX preview clause that still allows a dynamic MathJax script to render the JaX *and* all the other lovely things (like context menus) when the user has finished downloading a webpage.
+If `true`, add a MathJaX preview clause and keep the TeX.
 If you still want to use a dynamic MathJaX script, this is a great way to boost the perceived performance.

 <!-- #### linebreaks